jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 # Front End vs Back End vs Full Stack
-Calm down!
+Maybe you were bombarded by the terms.
+So read on to have the full knowledge.

 It all started as one just like what Mark Zuckerberg did in his platform Facebook.
 But nowadays it's getting
 bigger and bigger, more sophisticated technologies.